saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_04_Create a VNet.md

 - Review of IP Addressing

-## Excerise 1: Create a virtual network using the Azure portal
+## Exercise 1: Create a virtual network using the Azure portal

 **Scenario**